yardenshoham/nalgeon.github.io/content/posts/2023/sql-window-functions-aggregation/index.md

 ## Keep it up

 You have learned how to calculate regular window aggregates.
-In the <span class="color-gray">next chapter</span> (coming soon) we will try rolling aggregates!
+In the [next chapter](/sql-window-functions-rolling-aggregates) we will try rolling aggregates!

 <p>
     <a class="button" href="https://antonz.gumroad.com/l/sql-windows">